tomkerkhove/containo/docs/kubernetes-composition.md

 # Kubernetes
 The application is modelled in multiple **deployments** which each deploy **replica sets**.
-Replica sets are a way of defining **pods** that can be scaled, either manually or automatically.
-In our scenario we will have a replica set for our API & our asynchornous worker.

-    **Services** allow you to define parts of an application that can be scaled independently from other services.
+Replica Sets are a way of what **pods** it should be running and can be scaled independently from other Replica Sets; either manually or automatically.
+In our scenario we will have a replica set for our API & our asynchornous worker so that they can be scaling based on their specific needs.
 In our scenario we would prefer to scale the worker out when messages on the queue pile up while we'd like to scale our API based on CPU and/or memory.

-    A service can have multiple **code packages** which are basically Docker containers running next to each other and are scaled together.
-You should avoid having too many code packages in one service but allow you to use patterns such as the [Sidecar pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar).
+A pod can have multiple **containers** running next to each other and are scaled together.
+You should avoid having too many containers running in one pod but it allows you to use patterns such as the [Sidecar pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar).

 ![Kubernetes](./../media/docs/kubernetes-composition.png)

 Unfortunately Kuberenetes does not have the concept of "an application" which represents a group of replica sets _(at least not to my knowledge)_.
 However, it allows you to create isolated **namespaces** which isolate entities from another namespace so that they don't interfer with each other or another person changes your application.